-Sheriff Tiraspol v Inter Milan
+Sanchez scores as Inter beat Sheriff

 Post update

-Dimitris Kolovos (Sheriff Tiraspol) wins a free kick in the defensive half.
+Fernando Costanza (Sheriff Tiraspol) wins a free kick on the right wing.

 Post update